Natural Resources

 Ecological dynamics

-This site developed under Northern Great Plains climatic conditions, light to severe grazing by bison and other large herbivores, sporadic natural or man-caused wildfire, and other biotic and abiotic factors that typically influence soil/site development.
+The Loamy Upland site developed under Central Great Plains climatic conditions, light to severe grazing by bison and other large herbivores, sporadic natural or man-caused wildfire, and other biotic and abiotic factors that typically influence soil and site development.
 This is a disturbance driven site, with the disturbances being herbivory, fire, and variable climate.
-Changes will occur in the plant communities due to short-term weather variations, impacts of native and/or exotic plant and animal species, and management actions.
+Changes occur in the plant communities due to short-term weather variations, impacts of native and/or exotic plant and animal species, and management actions.

 Grazing management that includes proper stocking rates within systems that incorporate scheduled periodic rest periods during the growing season will help maintain this site near production potential.

-The reference plant community has been determined by study of rangeland relic areas, areas protected from excessive disturbance, seasonal use pastures, and areas under long-term rotational grazing practices as well as historical accounts.
+The Reference Community has been determined by study of rangeland relic areas, areas protected from excessive disturbance, seasonal use pastures, and areas under long-term rotational grazing practices as well as historical accounts.

 State and transition model